Updated June 2, 2023

 Difference Between Microprocessor and Microcontroller

-Microprocessor and Microcontrollers are defined as the integrated circuits of small chips that are used to perform the computing and controlling functions, microprocessors incorporate the functions of CPU and is the brain of the microcontroller while the microcontroller is a computer that comes in various shape and sizes, along with this there are other differences like device type, a task performed, architecture, efficiency, computation, memory storage, cost, speed, etc, an example of the microprocessor can a personal computer while microprocessor would be an embedded system(like tv, mobile phone, washing machine, etc.)
+Microprocessor and Microcontrollers are defined as the integrated circuits of small chips that are used to perform the computing and controlling functions; microprocessors incorporate the functions of the CPU and are the brain of the microcontroller, while the microcontroller is a computer that comes in various shape and sizes, along with this there are other differences like device type, a task performed, architecture, efficiency, computation, memory storage, cost, speed, etc., an example of the microprocessor can be a personal computer while microprocessor would be an embedded system(like tv, mobile phone, washing machine, etc.)

 Below are the top 15 differences between Microprocessor vs Microcontroller